-Buuuut….making fresh salsa is so incredibly, amazingly, strangely, and fabulously easy that you really don’t even have to be in the “Real Food” camp to make it yourself.
+Making fresh salsa is so incredibly, amazingly, strangely, and fabulously easy that you really don't even have to be in the "Real Food" camp to make it yourself.
 It requires a handful of garden grown veggies to make a batch.

 If you're following me on Pinterest, then you probably know I have a board dedicated to different ways to "preserve the harvest."
 And this is a great way to preserve the bounty of tomatoes from the garden in the months to come.